Extending fibrations on knot complements to ribbon disk complements: Building blocks: simple movies of fibrations

-Now consult Figure \ref{fig:bandmove}.
+Now consult Figure~\ref{fig:bandmove}.
 We describe each frame, the arrows indicating decreasing $t$: \begin{itemize} \item Top left: A neighborhood $B$ of $\eta(1)$ in $h^{-1}(1)$.
 Play an interior $1$-,$2$-stabilization movie in $B$, during the time span $t=1$ to $1-\epsilon$.
-Let $q$ be the cone point of the cone oriented horizontally (opening parallel to the band $b$); take $q$ to be type I. \item Top right: Take $\gamma:[-1,1]$ to be an arc in $\mathring{h^{-1}(\epsilon)}$ with $\gamma(-1)$ close to $\eta(0)$, $\gamma(1)$ close to $\eta(1)$,and $\gamma(0)=q$.
+Let $q$ be the cone point of the cone oriented horizontally (opening parallel to the band $b$); take $q$ to be type I. \item Top right: Take $\gamma:[-1,1]\to B^3$ to be an arc in $\mathring{h^{-1}(\epsilon)}$ with $\gamma(-1)$ close to $\eta(0)$, $\gamma(1)$ close to $\eta(1)$,and $\gamma(0)=q$.
 The arc $\gamma$ is parallel to the band away from $\eta(1)$, and then near $\eta(1)$ spirals around the end of the band so that we may take $\gamma(s)=\gamma(-s)$ for all $s$. \item Middle left: Position the cone $q$ along the arc $\gamma$.
 This is a picture of a singular fibration partway through this positioning movie. \item Middle right: Isotope $(B^3\times I)\setminus\nu(R)$ to shrink the band $b$.
 We could do this isotopy strictly after the positioning movie, but we believe it is easier to visualize at this step. \item Bottom left: We have finished positioning the cone.
 Say $t=\epsilon$.
 There is a set $B'$ containing $\eta(0)$ in $h^{-1}(\epsilon)$ so that in $B'$, $\G_\epsilon$ agrees with $\F_1$ of the saddle movie.
 Play the saddle movie in the time span $t=\epsilon$ to $0$. \item Bottom right: We obtain a singular fibration $\G_0$ of $h^{-1}(0)$.
 Note $\G_0$ has exactly two singularities interior to $h^{-1}(0)$ (both are type II cones). \end{itemize}

+We $\mathcal{G}_t$ a {\emph{band movie}}.
 This movie is comparitively complicated, so we include some extra cartoons of leaves in $\G_t$ for decreasing $t$.
-See Figures \ref{fig:bandmoveoneleaf} and \ref{fig:bandmovethreeleaves}.
-In Figure \ref{fig:bandmovesingularity}, we give a more detailed image of the cone singularities in $\G_0$.
+See Figures~\ref{fig:bandmoveoneleaf} and~\ref{fig:bandmovethreeleaves}.
+In Figure~\ref{fig:bandmovesingularity}, we give a more detailed image of the cone singularities in $\G_0$.

 \end{move}